2015-16 Video Announcements Policy

 Who approves comments?

 As of December 2, 2010, the Editorial Board no longer approves comments.
-The MVLA School District has required that the current adviser of The Talon review all comments before publication.
+The Mountain View-Los Altos (MVLA) School District has required that the current adviser of The Talon review all comments before publication.

 This comment policy, modeled after the policy of the New York Times, is the creation of the Editorial Board.